 We are a leading marine specialty contractor serving the heavy civil marine infrastructure market.
-We provide a broad range of marine construction and specialty services on, over and under the water along the Gulf Coast, the Atlantic Seaboard, the West Coast, Canada and the Caribbean Basin, as well as have a marketing, but not an operational presence in Australia and the Middle East.
-Our customers include federal, state and municipal governments, the combination of which accounted for approximately 42% of our revenue in the three months ended June 30, 2013, as well as private commercial and industrial enterprises.
+We provide a broad range of marine construction and specialty services on, over and under the water along the Gulf Coast, the Atlantic Seaboard, the West Coast, Canada and the Caribbean Basin.
+We also have a marketing presence, but no operations, in Australia.
+Our customers include federal, state and municipal governments, the combination of which accounted for approximately 40% of our revenue in the three months ended March 31, 2014, as well as private commercial and industrial enterprises.
 We are headquartered in Houston, Texas.

 Our contracts are obtained primarily through competitive bidding in response to "requests for proposals" by federal, state and local agencies and through negotiation with private parties.
-Our bidding activity and strategies are affected by such factors as backlog, current utilization of equipment and other resources, ability to obtain necessary surety bonds and competitive considerations.
+Our bidding activity and strategies are affected by such factors as our backlog, current utilization of equipment and other resources, our ability to obtain necessary surety bonds and competitive considerations.
 The timing and location of awarded contracts may result in unpredictable fluctuations in the results of our operations.